ServiceNowDevProgram/code-snippets/Client Scripts/Get Field Value From List on Client/README.md

 # Use Case

-Let;s consider a scenario.
+Let's consider a scenario.
 Some validation logic needs to be executed on click of a list banner button.
 The field values to be validated are present right on the screen, so why bother writing a GlideAjax code + client-callable Script Include to call the server and run the same validation on the server.
 Client-side ```GlideList``` API provides the ```getCell()``` method to fetch visible cell values from the list.

 # Usage